Pot Set UHT Milk Yoghurt

 - Add in two or three drops of calcium chloride, mixing well.
 We have found that two or three drops of calcium chloride will help improve the curd and produce yoghurt that is just a little thicker.

-- Add the powder milk, mixing well.
-The use of powdered milk is optional, it adds dairy solids which assists in achieving a thicker yoghurt.
+- Add the powdered milk, mixing well.
+The use of powdered milk is optional but highly recommended, it adds dairy solids which assists in achieving a thicker yoghurt.

 - Mix in your yoghurt starter culture and optional probiotic culture, mixing in well to ensure the culture is evenly distributed throughout the milk.